csdms/dakotathon/README.md

 	$ cd dakota
 	$ python setup.py install

-The CDI requires Dakota.
+Dakotathon requires Dakota 6.1 or greater.
+Install Dakota through conda with

+    $ conda install -c csdms-stack -c conda-forge dakota

-Follow the instructions on the Dakota website for [downloading](https://dakota.sandia.gov/download.html) and [installing](https://dakota.sandia.gov/content/install-linux-macosx) a precompiled Dakota binary for your system.
+or, follow the instructions on the Dakota website for [downloading](https://dakota.sandia.gov/download.html) and [installing](https://dakota.sandia.gov/content/install-linux-macosx) a precompiled Dakota binary for your system.
-Dakota version 6.1 and greater is supported by the CSDMS Dakota Interface.

 ## Execution: standalone

-Import the CDI into a Python session with:
+Import Dakotathon into a Python session with:

 	>>> from dakotathon import Dakota